ivolong/laraBel.js/README.md

 ## Creating controllers

-The start controller `controller.js` is fine for a simple website with only a few pages but for organisation and efficiency multiple may be useful for separating tasks of a different nature.
+The start controller `controller.js` is fine for a simple website with only a few pages but for organisation and efficiency multiple controllers may be useful for separating tasks of a different nature.

 Create a controller file in `/controllers/` and follow the structure of the existing controller.